 Margaret Peters Dip.
 Couns.
 Registered Member MBACP (Accred)

-I am a fully qualified, experienced counsellor.
 In addition to my private practice, I teach counselling skills at university on a BACP accredited course.
 I have worked as a counsellor at my local Hospice and as such have much experience of working with issues of bereavement and loss.
 I have also worked in a centre for young people struggling with drug and alcohol addiction, and have counselled young people in a secondary school setting, with problems such as bullying, self esteem and eating disorders.

 Why might you want to come for Counselling?

 Sometimes, life can be tough, and it’s at these times that counselling can be really useful.
 It can help you to focus on things that matter to you, or are holding you back in your life.
 At these times it’s of benefit to be able to ‘see the wood for the trees’, and to work on issues in a safe therapeutic environment.
 Some of the reasons you might need to come for counselling could be:

 - The effects of physical, emotional or sexual abuse

 - Sadness and Anger

 However, you are unique, so, whatever kind of problem you might wish to bring along, I will be ready to work with you.
 Nothing is too insignificant, or too overwhelming, to talk about.